rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 Exercises
 *********

+1. Data suitable for Gridss analysis, derived from a *Drosophila melanogaster* resequencing experiment, are available for download:  `reference genome archive <https://drive.google.com/a/ncsu.edu/file/d/18wFOo9cWuL30k2QBnQz_Ib9k3sDb2Tss>`_,    `blacklist file <https://drive.google.com/a/ncsu.edu/file/d/1bz6C8s9cT1qKpDkLUKDQNVaGSRxxwPqg>`_, and  `reads.bam file <https://drive.google.com/a/ncsu.edu/file/d/1_Pitwa44t4nbvzPh_N73CFJyUQxQe9FR>`_  of Illumina reads aligned to the reference genome.
+These reads are from Sequence Read Archive accession SRR2033228 - the reason for providing the BAM file rather than the raw read data is to save the considerable time required to align the reads to the reference genome.

+\

-1. Erik Garrison, lead author of the Freebayes SNP caller, has an `exercise in alignment and variant calling <https://github.com/ekg/alignment-and-variant-calling-tutorial>`_ on his Github page, using both E. coli and human datasets downloaded from web sources.
+2. Erik Garrison, lead author of the Freebayes SNP caller, has an `exercise in alignment and variant calling <https://github.com/ekg/alignment-and-variant-calling-tutorial>`_ on his Github page, using both E. coli and human datasets downloaded from web sources.
 The software required for this tutorial is installed in the VCL machine image.
 A set of `slides <https://drive.google.com/open?id=1XR3kHmCQrTMs007oFKyMs-Qo04lW30vU>`_ from a presentation Garrison gave in 2015 describing the Freebayes SNP caller and how it is used in the 1000 Genomes project exploring human genome diversity are also available.

 \

-2. Data from an exercise presented at a `2016 Canadian bioinformatics workshop <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/>`_ are in `Module3.tar.gz <https://drive.google.com/open?id=1KZGdzI50VadXdbnhC3BznAuek3eiXEJx>`_.
-You can directly download the module archive with the following command.
+3. Data from an exercise presented at a `2016 Canadian bioinformatics workshop <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/>`_ are in `Module3.tar.gz <https://drive.google.com/open?id=1KZGdzI50VadXdbnhC3BznAuek3eiXEJx>`_.
+You can directly download the module archive with the following terminal command in an SSH session:
 ::

 	ggID='1KZGdzI50VadXdbnhC3BznAuek3eiXEJx'; echo "The file ID is $ggID"; ggURL='https://drive.google.com/uc?export=download'; filename="$(curl --insecure -sc /tmp/gcookie "${ggURL}&id=${ggID}" | grep -o '="uc-name.*</span>' | sed 's/.*">//;s/<.a> .*//')"; getcode="$(awk '/_warning_/ {print $NF}' /tmp/gcookie)"; curl --insecure -LOJb /tmp/gcookie "${ggURL}&confirm=${getcode}&id=${ggID}"

 \

-3. Web pages describe the steps required to `align samples <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/mapping>`_ of reads from normal and tumor samples to a reference human genome sequence, then analyze the resulting alignments to `identify rearrangements <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/rearrangement>`_.
+Web pages describe the steps required to `align samples <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/mapping>`_ of reads from normal and tumor samples to a reference human genome sequence, then analyze the resulting alignments to `identify rearrangements <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/rearrangement>`_.
 Before executing this exercise, you must create a "virtual environment" in which you install Python v2.7 and the numpy (Numerical Python) module, because the Lumpy program relies on those dependencies.
 Create the virtual environment with

 :code:`conda create --name=py2 python=2.7`